-Let's see how this works.
-Consider a Reserve Study for a condominium Association that indicates the roof will soon (RUL = 1 year) need to be replaced.
+Consider a Reserve Study for a condominium Association that indicates the roof will soon need to be replaced (with an RUL of 1 year).
 When a single homeowner experiences a roof leak, the Board contracts with a reputable roofing contractor to make the necessary repairs.
 At the next Board meeting, the issue is raised as to whether it's time to go ahead and replace the entire roof.

 Choosing to repair or replace the roof is clearly within the authority and power of most Boards and the first necessary element of the BJR.
 One Boardmember wisely suggests asking the roofing contractor for his opinion.
 If the roofing contractor's position is that the roof is still in generally fair condition, except for the one unit that needed repairs, the Board could decide to wait another year before undertaking an expensive re-roofing project.

-The Board has complied with the second necessary element of the BJR by making reasonable inquiry, in this case relying on the expert opinion of a professional roofer.
+The Board has complied with the third necessary element of the BJR by making a reasonable inquiry, in this case relying on the expert opinion of a professional roofer.
 A decision to defer roof replacement while still assuring the leaking upper floor homeowner of a water-tight unit for another year would certainly be in the best interest of the Association.